-Supporting enterprise development and protecting and increasing employment is a key pillar of activity for South Kerry Development Partnership Ltd.
+The South Kerry Development Programme (SKDP) sees enterprise development as well as protecting and increasing employment as being a key pillar of activity for South Kerry Development Partnership Ltd.

-South Kerry Development Partnership Ltd’s key strategies, to support our core Enterprise & Employment objective, and their related actions are outlined below:
+South Kerry Development Partnership Ltd’s objectives and key strategies are outlined below:

 a) Increase the number of farmers using fixed assets for non-agricultural activities.

 b) Assist 100 farmers to gain off-farm employment and/or self employment.

 c) Assist farmers to optimise income from existing farm activities

 d) Increase the percentage of fishermen using fixed assets for non-fishing activities.